 I’m searching for a positive word, because anti-speciesism is positive in itself: pro equal moral treatment of animals.
 My research kind of always comes down to ‘veganism’.
 Which makes sense: someone becomes a vegan* because he or she empathises with other animal species and acts on the logics behind anti-speciesism: because other living beings have consciousness and feelings, we should live in a way that not unnecessary harms them.
 By definition, a true non-speciesist cannot be anything else than follow a vegan lifestyle.

 However, I feel veganism is more the practical side, the logical consequence of anti-speciesism.
 The theory or arguments that it is built upon does not have a name yet.
 Or does it?
-I just stumbled upon the term animalism.
-Problem is that this term already has several meanings, and the anti-speciesist one is the least well-known.

 If you got any idea of a better term existing out there, please let me know.
 Otherwise I have to just invent one myself.